mirage/mirage-www/tmpl/blog/introducing-irmin-in-xenstore.md

 The Xen hypervisor focuses on isolating VMs from each-other; the hypervisor provides a virtual CPU scheduler and a memory allocator but does not perform I/O on behalf of guest VMs.
-On a Xen host, priviliged server VMs perform I/O on behalf of client VMs.
+On a Xen host, privileged server VMs perform I/O on behalf of client VMs.
-The I/O configuration -- which server VM handles which client VMs etc. -- is stored in Xenstore, as key=value pairs.
+The configuration for calculating which server VM services requests for which client VMs is stored in Xenstore, as key/value pairs.

 The following diagram shows a Xen host with a single client and server VM, with a single virtual device in operation.
 Disk blocks and network packets flow via shared memory between Xen-aware drivers in the VMs, shown in the lower-half.
-The control-plane, shown in the upper-half, contains the metadata about the datapath: how the device should appear in the client VM; where the I/O should go in the server VM; where the shared memory control structures are etc.
+The control-plane, shown in the upper-half, contains the metadata about the
+datapath: how the device should appear in the client VM; where the I/O should go in the server VM; where the shared memory control structures are etc.

 <img src="/graphics/xenstore-diagram.png" alt="Device configuration is stored in Xenstore as key=value pairs." />